OpenDreamKit/OpenDreamKit/README.md

 - Run regular oral status reports
 - Prepare a written report
 - Set up a survey at the end of each workshop to know how the next ones can be improved
-- Refer the workshop on the website (http://opendreamkit.org/follow/reports) and create a link the reference to your workshop minutes
+- Refer the workshop on the website (http://opendreamkit.org/follow/  -> reports) and create a link the reference to your workshop minutes

 For ODK, but also for all of those that are watching with hope over our shoulders, it's important to write useful reports on our work